-A 2(ii) degree or equivalent in an appropriate biological, biomedical or vetinarary science subject, medicine or healthcare sciences.
+A bachelor degree with a 2:2 (hons) in an appropriate biological, biomedical or veterinary science subject, medicine or healthcare sciences, or equivalent qualification.

 Months of entry

-This vocational training programme has been developed to appeal to recent biology, biomedical, biochemistry and medical graduates who aspire to develop a career in the field of clinical embryology and assisted reproductive technology (ART) and/or the associated reproductive sciences.
+This vocational training course is for recent biology, biomedical, biochemistry and medical graduates who want to develop a career in the field of clinical embryology and assisted reproductive technology (ART) and/or the associated reproductive sciences.

 Qualification and course duration

 - Leeds Institute of Cardiovascular and Metabolic Medicine Admissions Team